 If Name is set to undefined the distribution will be started to request a dynamic node name from the first node it connects to.
 See Dynamic Node Name.
+Setting Name to undefined implies options dist_listen => false and hidden => true.

 Currently supported options: